 Reishi mushrooms — referred to as Ganoderma lucidum — are most commonly used in Eastern medicines and have been used in “traditional medicine practices for more than 2,000 years.”
 As popular as these mushrooms have become in the western world, they’re actually quite rare, growing “at the base of deciduous trees,” preferring various “hot and humid locations in Asia.”

-As is similar to most plant-based foods, reishi mushrooms “contain dietary fiber and various minerals, vitamins, and amino acids,” yet what makes these little fungi so special is there high content of “polysaccharides, peptides, and triterpenoids,” which may be linked to their positive health effects.
+As is similar to most plant-based foods, reishi mushrooms “contain dietary fiber and various minerals, vitamins, and amino acids,” yet what makes these little fungi so special is their high content of “polysaccharides, peptides, and triterpenoids,” which may be linked to their positive health effects.
 The most common way of consuming reishi mushroom is in powder form, — a dried mushroom that is ground into a powder — as well as in supplements, but you can also find reishi mushroom in teas, herbal tonics, elixirs, and tinctures.
 Of course, if you can get your hand on safely foraged, cleansed, and packaged reishi mushroom, then you can actually consume the mushroom itself.

 Health Benefits of Reishi Mushroom

-There’s a reason our forebearers relied on reishi mushroom for many of their alternative medicines.
+There’s a reason our forebearers relied on reishi mushrooms for many of their alternative medicines.
 There’s also a good reason why it’s had a resurgence in the western world.
 This mushroom is used in superfood mixes and health-boosting tinctures and elixirs due to its powerful health benefits.
 From giving your immune system and energy supply a boost to increasing heart health and leveling blood sugar levels, reishi mushroom pretty much does it all.

 While human studies are limited, there are a few to note that illuminate the positive health powers of this mushroom!